fabioscagliola/my-websites-dock/README.md

 ## Playbook details

-The playbook performs the following tasks on my local computer:
+The playbook performs the tasks below to build the websites on the local host in a folder structured as follows.

-- Create the websites' folders using the following structure

 ```
 websites